Menu

-New poverty stats show highest ever number of children living in poverty in the UK
+New poverty stats show rising number of children living in poverty in the UK

 Last year, we helped 687,755 families, children, and young people.
 With your help, we could reach more.

-Whether a family is considered to be in poverty is dependent on household income, which is measured in both ‘relative’ and ‘absolute’ terms.
+Whether a family is considered to be in poverty depends on their household income, which is measured in both ‘relative’ and ‘absolute’ terms.

 Relative poverty refers to people living in households with income below 60% of the average (median) for that year.
 Whether you are in poverty is determined by what your income is, relative to the income of the rest of the population.